What is Prescription Drug Addiction Treatment?

 Partial hospitalization- This form of treatment is for patients who require continuous monitoring in a medical setting in a stable environment.
 These therapy programs typically meet at a treatment center for about eight hours per day, allowing patients to return home at night.

 Outpatient treatment- This is not a live-in treatment program.
 Outpatient treatment programs are scheduled around the school, work, or other personal obligations.
-Patients are treating during the day or evening and go home after the sessions are over.
+Patients are treated during the day or evening and go home after the sessions are over.
 The main focus is on relapse prevention.

 Sober living homes- Residents living in a sober home usually move in after an intensive treatment program.
 Residents live with other recovering addicts in a supportive and safe environment.
 Sober living homes are useful for those who have nowhere to go or worried about returning home to an environment that could lead to relapse.